Posted by 7696 Hits

 ETSI will:

 Treat submitted reports confidentially.
 ETSI will not share the Finder's details with third parties without the Finder’s authorization, unless legally required to do so.
 Accept reports from anonymous Finders.
-However, Finders engaging anonymously accept that ETSI may be unable to contact them on topics concerning but not limited to: the vulnerability, progress towards resolution of the vulnerability, publication of the vulnerability, inclusion in the Hall of Fame.
+However, Finders engaging anonymously accept that ETSI may be unable to contact them on topics concerning but not limited to: the vulnerability, progress towards resolution of the vulnerability, publication of the vulnerability.
 Acknowledge the vulnerability report submitted by the Finder within 7 days of its submission, if the Finder is not anonymous.
 Keep the Finder updated of progress throughout the process, except when this is not possible due to the Finder engaging anonymously.
 Aim to resolve valid vulnerabilities within 90 days.
 However, there may be times where fast resolution or any resolution is not a possible option, for a variety of reasons.
-If the Finder opts in, ETSI may recognize the Finder on its Hall of Fame webpage.
-Entry to the Hall of Fame is determined solely by ETSI on a case-by-case basis.
-Eligibility will depend on factors such as the accuracy of the vulnerability claims and the Finder's compliance to Finder responsibilities.

 Report a Vulnerability